What is eye fatigue?

 Proper lighting is crucial to avoiding eye fatigue.
 Here are some tips:

-• Use natural light: Whenever possible, work or read near a window with natural light.
-Natural light is less harsh on the eyes than artificial light.
+- Use natural light: Whenever possible, work or read near a window with natural light.
+Natural light is easier on the eyes than artificial light.

-• Avoid glare: Adjust curtains or blinds to avoid direct glare in your eyes.
-Use lamps with shades to disperse light and prevent glare.
+- Avoid glare: Adjust curtains or blinds to avoid direct glare in your eyes.
+Use lampshades to disperse the light and prevent glare.

-• Task lighting: Use a desk lamp with soft, direct light for work.
-Make sure the light is well positioned so as not to create shadows or glare in your work area.
+- Task lighting: Use a desk lamp with soft, direct light for working.
+Make sure the light is well positioned to avoid creating shadows or reflections in your work area.

 3. Adjust your display settings